How to choose the Colombian cities you want to visit?

 13# Ibague, Colombia’s music capital

 Ibague is the capital of the Tolima Department.
 It is located in a valley between Combeima Canyon and the Valley of the Magdalena River.
-Although the average altitude of Ibague is 1,285 masl, the city features three different kinds of weather.
+Although its average altitude is 1,285 masl, the city has three different kinds of weather.

 This is because the city sits in a Valley that varies in altitude.
 Therefore, downtown is located in the highest part, so temperatures range between 20 and 24 degrees Celsius.

-In contrast, neighborhoods such as El Salado are at the lower end of the city, and the heat there can go up to 32 Celsius.
+In contrast, neighborhoods such as El Salado are at the lower end of the city, and the heat there can reach 32 Celsius.

 In terms of cuisine, tamales from Ibague have a high reputation in the country.
 Tamales are preparations of corn starch, carrot, egg, chicken, and pork wrapped in banana tree leaves.